Brianstjames/cybersecurity-portfolio/2025-03-11 DayInReview.md

 Tuesday we learned about the two types of hyper-visors: Type 1 and Type 2.
 We also learned how to count in binary which I found particularly interesting.
+DSL stands for digital subsciber line it carreis both voice and internet data over telephone lines at the same time (or full-duplex if you will).
+Though it is not dial-up.
+One key feature contrasting the two is DSL is a highspeed connection but not as fast as cable but doesn't have to share bandwith with your neighborhood like cable and it's cheaper.
+DSL subscribers have their own dedicated line and uses common telephone lines making it more widely available.